ViscousTests/website/content/docs/health-and-longevity/aging-science.md

 It kills by slowly disabling the body and the mind over many years, leading to a massive amount of unnecessary physical and emotional suffering.

+People die with a lot of valuable experience/training/education.
+How would the world be different if people who faught in the civil war we're still alive?
+Or people from the feudal age?

 ## Defeating Aging

 The human body, like the global economy, is a complex system of many moving